tonyg0988/face-recognition-with-gui/README.md

 # Face Recognition

-#Fetched some face_recognition module documentation and its usage from Other Sources.
+# Fetched some face_recognition module documentation that is used in the Project and its usage from Other Sources(user ageitgey on Github).
-#From these Documentation you can get an idea how face_recognition library works.
+# From these Documentation you can get an idea how face_recognition library works.

-#Read usage.txt for my Program related usage.
+# Read usage.txt for my Program related usage.